Autofireio/JavaScriptWebSDK/README.md

 # Autofire | JavaScript Web SDK

-This is the JavaScript Web SDK for the **Autofire** - Game Analytics service.
+This is the JavaScript Web SDK for the **Autofire** - Game Optimization service.

 ## Get Started